ErikaDebelis/ErikaDebelis/README.md

 ### Hi there, I'm Erika 👋

-- 🥅 2021 Goals: To contribute more to Open Source projects and find a Junior Developer position to kickstart my career!
+- 🥅 2025 Goals: To contribute more to Open Source projects
 - ⚡ Fun fact: I love to draw and am a New Hampshire licensed Esthetician!
 <div align=center>
   <a href="/LICENSE">